johnshew/office-dashboard/README.md

     npm run typings
     npm run build (or npm run watch) npm run start (to run locally - remember to use http://localhost not http://127.0.0.1)

 ### Tesla browser

-The Tesla browser is actually a reasonably modern HTML5 browser implementation based on webkit.
-With the use of the es5-shim it is able to support modern frameworks such React albiet slowly.
+The Tesla browser is a reasonably modern HTML5 browser implementation based on webkit.
+With the use of the es5-shim it is able to support modern frameworks such as React - albiet slowly.

-That said it is a pretty challenging environment to debug in.
-Consequently, in the settings you can enable a simple debug console window that displays information written to console.log and provides an immediate command window.

-Also note that we modified VorlonJS to be able to work well with the Tesla.
+That said the car is a pretty challenging environment to debug web pages.
+To help with this, in the settings you can enable a simple debug console window that displays information written to console.log and provides an immediate command window.
+If you need more debug capabilties we updated VorlonJS (http://vorlonjs.com) to be able to work well on the Tesla.